TheRoboticsClub/gsoc2022-Toshan_Luktuke/docs/_posts/2022-09-03-coding-period-week-11.markdown

 After a meet with my mentors, I spent some time organising the documentations files.
 Then I changed the theme to dark mode to go with the overall look of Visual Circuit Website.
 Once that was done I made a Pull Request integrating the changes to the `docs` branch of the repo.

 Next we'll merge it with the main website.
 However, I have to make some decisions about how to update the docstrings in the actual JSON files.
+Namely there's still the issue of updating all of the docstrings in the template files themselves.

+Additionaly if we are to add some extra info the docs by ourselves, it'll be lost when the updating script is run.
+In this case it makes sense to have a separate repo somewhere with all the documentation data.

+## Blog updates

+I updated this blog a bit as well, adding some images, descriptions and generally just improving its look a bit in this week.